 b) 50mm lens is often compared to the human eye.
 Not because of viewing angle but because of size ratio.
 The 50mm lens is the lens that comes closest to the size that the human eye see things (whereas the human eye has a much wider angle of view [120-200°] than the 50mm lens [47°], thought a more narrow focus (your eyes may observe very wide but your focus is on a limited view within that angle of view).

-stands for "apochromatically corrected".
+APO = in lens terminology stands for "apochromatically corrected".
 In most lenses, optical design concentrates the focus of blue light and green light into a single plane, but red light falls slightly into another plane of focus.
-Red subjects, therefore, would be ever so slightly out of focus compared to blue and green subjects in the same frame.
-Not sure you'd ever notice though, the difference is so slight.
-This is the same basic principle that requires you to shift the focus for infrared photography, related to the wave length of red light.
 In APO lenses, the design and expense has been put in to making red light focus on the same plane as blue and green.
 Under a microscope you would see that all light subject is now in focus, creating a sharper image overall.
 Many manufacturers offer APO designs, but in most of these only the very center of the lens is APO corrected.
-Leica prides itself on making most of the frame APO correct.
+Leica prides itself on making most of the frame APO corrected.

-Apochromat; ORIGIN early 20th century, made of the two words;
+Apochromat; ORIGIN early 20th century, made of the two words; apo (Greek origin, away from) and chromatic (Latin origin, meaing relating to color).

-ASPH = stands for "aspheric design".
+ASPH = (Aspherical lens) stands for "aspheric design".

 Most lenses have a spherical design - that is, the radius